Nnena Kalu, Manifesta 15, installation view (2024). Photo courtesy: Manifesta 15 Barcelona Metropolitana. Photo credit: Ivan Erofeev.

-Kunsthall Stavanger is proud to announce the first solo exhibition outside of the UK by British artist Nnena Kalu.
+Kunsthall Stavanger is proud to present Creations of Care, the first solo exhibition of British artist Nnena Kalu outside the UK.

 Curated by Kristina Ketola Bore.